Driftstack DRIFTSTACK docs

 POST /v1/sessions/:id/wait — block until a selector appears, a URL pattern is reached, or a timeout elapses.

-GET /v1/sessions/:id/state — read-only introspection: current url, title, ready_state, viewport.
+GET /v1/sessions/:id/state — read-only introspection: current url, title, persisted cookies + local_storage, and a captured_at timestamp.
 Cheap; safe to poll at low frequency.

 Capture

-POST /v1/sessions/:id/capture returns a screenshot or full-page render.
+POST /v1/sessions/:id/capture returns a screenshot, DOM snapshot, or PDF.

 const shot = await client.sessions.capture(session.id, { kind: 'screenshot' });